Abul A'la Maududi: Mystique, personality, personal life

 As the Amir (Guide) of Jama'at e-Islami (JI), Mawdudi remained in close contact with JI members, conducting informal discussions every day in his house between Asr and Maghrib salat prayers, although according to some, in later years discussion was replaced by answers to members' questions with any rebuttals ignored.

 For his votaries in the Jama'at, Maududi was not only a "revered scholar, politician, and thinker, but a hallowed Mujaddid."
 Adding to his mystic was his survival of assassination attempts, while the Jama'at's enemies (Liaquat Ali Khan, Ghulam Muhammad, Huseyn Shaheed Suhrawardy, Ayub Khan, Zulfikar Ali Bhutto) "fell from grace" or were killed.
 He had a powerful command of Urdu language which he insisted on using, in order to "free Muslims minds from the influence of English."

 In private he has been described as "strict but not rigid", taciturn, poised, composed, uncompromising and unyielding.
 His biographers have talked of his karamat (special gifts) and haybah (great presence)."
 His public speaking style has been described as having "great authority".
 Maududi would make his argument step-by-step with Islamic edicts, rather than attempting to excite his audience with oratory.
-Although he did not publicize the fact, Maududi was a practitioner of traditional medicine or unani tibb.
+Although he did not publicise the fact, Maududi was a practitioner of traditional medicine or unani tibb.